medelfor/surreal-docs-documentation/surdocs/docs/basics/troubleshooting.md

 ``error
 title: "Couldn't find editor binary at \<path>" or "CreateProcess failed: The system cannot find the path specified."
 In most cases this problem is caused by the wrong Unreal Engine root specified in the `surreal.json` file.
 Please check the root in your `surreal.json`.
-More info on syntax of `surreal.json` can be found in [surreal.json reference](docs/surreal-json "surreal.json reference").
+More info on the syntax of `surreal.json` can be found in [surreal.json reference](docs/surreal-json "surreal.json reference").
+``

+``error
+title: "No project file found"
+The usual reason for this is trying to run the `init` command from a directory which isn't a Unreal Engine project root.
+The root directory must contain a `.uproject` file.

+You can find more info about the `init` command on the [init page](docs/cli/init "init description").
 ``

 ``error